Privacy Notices

 In the event that we enter into, or intend to enter into, a transaction that alters the structure of our business, such as a reorganization, merger, acquisition, sale, joint venture, assignment, consolidation, transfer, change of control, or other disposition of all or any portion of our business, we may share your personal information.
 We may also share your personal information if we undergo bankruptcy or liquidation, in the course of such proceedings.

-If you have questions or concerns regarding this Notice or the protection of your Personal Information and privacy rights, you may contact us in the following ways:
+If you have questions or concerns regarding this Notice, our privacy practices and the protection of your personal information, or the privacy rights and choices available to you, you may contact us in the following ways: